Hacker News: Vision and practices

 The intention was to recreate a community similar to the early days of Reddit.
 However, unlike Reddit where new users can immediately both upvote and downvote content, Hacker News does not allow users to downvote content until they have accumulated 501 "karma" points.
 Karma points are calculated as the number of upvotes a given user's content has received minus the number of downvotes.
 "Flagging" comments, likewise, is not permitted until a user has 30 karma points.

 Graham stated he hopes to avoid the Eternal September that results in the general decline of intelligent discourse within a community.
 The site has a proactive attitude in moderating content, including automated flame and spam detectors and active human moderation.
 It also practices stealth banning in which user posts stop appearing for others to see, unbeknownst to the user.
 Additional software is used to detect "voting rings to purposefully vote up stories".

-Criticism

 According to a 2013 TechCrunch article: "Graham says that Hacker News gets a lot of complaints that it has a bias toward featuring stories about Y Combinator startups, but he says there is no such bias. [...]
 Graham adds that he gets a lot of vitriol from users personally with accusations of bias or censoring."